Stocks subdued by rate hike risks, yen steady

-SINGAPORE : Asia's stockmarkets were steady but fragile on Thursday, a day after their biggest drawdown in three months as investors weighed the risk of the Federal Reserve announcing a 100 basis point interest rate hike next week to tackle sticky inflation.
+SINGAPORE: Asia's stockmarkets were steady but fragile on Thursday (Sep 15), a day after their biggest drawdown in three months as investors weighed the risk of the Federal Reserve announcing a 100 basis point interest rate hike next week to tackle sticky inflation.

 The Japanese yen loitered just above recent lows, riding a boost from the strongest hints yet of possible market intervention by Japanese authorities.
 The New Zealand dollar jumped a bit on better-than-expected growth data.